jweinst1/RiftJS/README.md

 ##Installation

-To install RiftJS, just use the Node Package Manager.
+To install RiftsJS, just use the Node Package Manager.

 ```
-npm install riftjs
+npm install riftsjs
 ```

 ##Usage